dekpient/CoberturaCoverage/README.md

 This is a [Sublime Text](http://www.sublimetext.com) plugin that highlights sections of code not covered by tests from Istanbul's JSON report.

-## Requirements

-* Only works in a Git project.
-Easy if all your projects put generated coverage reports in same location.

 ## Features

 * Precise highlights of missing branches, functions and statements
 * Show a tooltip popup and set status bar message on hover
 * Allow changing scope name for customizable highlight colors
+* Works well in a Git project.
+Easy if all your projects put generated coverage reports in same location.
+  * If it's not a Git project, it inspects the first folder in the window.

 ## Install